reddvid/my-hugo-site/content/gaming/index.md

 * Gaming [**YouTube Channel**](https://www.youtube.com/@RedDavidGG)
 * [**Facebook Gaming**](https://facebook.com/RedDavidGG/community)
 * Got a spare change to help me upgrade my setup and dev journey? [**Donate via PayPal**](https://paypal.me/reddvid)

+## FAQs

+* What's your rank in _____?
+  + I am done playing online competitive games, so no ranks/medals, etc. (Though I got til Divine 1 in Dota 2 back in the days.)
+* What's your stream schedule?
+  + I have none.
+* Why are you inconsistent with what you do?
+  + Busy life.
+* Do you play mobile games?
+  + Seldomly, I grew up playing games on a bigger screen.

 <br>